unicode-org/message-format-wg/spec/formatting.md

 For example, the formatted string representation of the expression `{$foo :bar}` would be `{$foo}` if the variable could not be resolved.

-The formatted string representation of a message with an unrecoverable syntax error is the concatenation of U+007B LEFT CURLY BRACKET `{`, a string identifier for the message, and U+007D RIGHT CURLY BRACKET `}`.
+The formatted string representation of a message with a Syntax or Data Model error is the concatenation of U+007B LEFT CURLY BRACKET `{`, a fallback string, and U+007D RIGHT CURLY BRACKET `}`.
-If an identifier is not available, it is replaced with the U+FFFD REPLACEMENT CHARACTER `�` character, resulting in the string `{�}`.
+If a fallback string is not defined, the U+FFFD REPLACEMENT CHARACTER `�` character is used, resulting in the string `{�}`.